-Come join your fellow Angelenos for the annual Nisei Week Festival closing ceremony located at the heart of historic Little Tokyo.
+Come join your fellow Angelenos for the annual Nisei Week Festival taking place in the heart of historic Little Tokyo.

-This significant local festival is a nine-day cultural event honoring Japanese culture and is one of the longest-running ethnic festivals in the U.S. and the celebration comes to an end this very weekend.
+Nisei Week is a nine-day festival honoring Japanese culture and roots.
+In fact, it’s one of the longest-running ethnic festivals in the U.S. — and the celebration returns this month.

-All week long, Little Tokyo has invited Angelenos to come celebrate and learn about Japanese culture and history through events and installations throughout the district from August 13–21, 2022.
-The incredible festival is coming to an end this weekend with grand finales taking place on Saturday, August 20 to Sunday, August 21.
+Little Tokyo is inviting Angelenos to celebrate and learn about Japanese history and culture through beautiful events and installations — happening throughout the district from Saturday, August 13 to Sunday, August 20.
 Guests can expect a lovely plaza festival, Japanese cultural exhibitions, traditional ondo street dancing, and more!
 As always, the event is free and open to the public.

-Get the full parade route here, and be sure to visit the official Nisea Week Japanese Festival to get the full schedule.
+Get the full parade route here, and be sure to visit the official Nisea Week Japanese Festival to get the full schedule here.